-The park is notable for what the City of Sydney's Register of Significant Trees (2013) describes as 'one of the city's most spectacular single row plantations of London Planes'.
-These trees are located along the park's western avenue, the primary path through the park and one of the key pedestrian routes from Central Station to Chinatown.
+The park is notable for what the City of Sydney's Significant Tree Register (2013) describes as 'one of the city's most spectacular single row plantations of London Planes'.
+These trees are located along the park's western avenue, the primary path through the park and one of the key pedestrian routes from Central Railway Station to Chinatown.